 Farmers settled in the area and began growing diversified crops to sell to the military or ship to Hilo for the War effort.
 Many families started their own "Victory Gardens."
 In 1939 only 75 acres in the Waimea area were devoted to agriculture.
 By the war's end that had increased to 518 acres.

-During the war an airstrip was constructed which later was to become Waimea Kohala Airport, The town's first entertainment hall and sports center was built.
+During the war an airstrip was constructed which later was to become Waimea Kohala Airport, The town's first entertainment hall and sports center were built.
 As detailed by Gordon Bryson in his Waimea Gazette article Waimea Remembers Camp Tarawa:

 "Waimea leapt into the twentieth century because of the technology and plenty that seemed to have followed the Marines into town.
 An electric generator allowed settlement houses to be lit by bulb rather than kerosene.
 The Waimea Elementary School and the Waimea Hotel became a 400-bed hospital with modern medical facilities.